melos-simeneh/movie_recommender/README.md

 # 🎬 Movie Recommendation System API

-A simple movie recommendation system built with **FastAPI** and **Python**.
-This API provides movie suggestions based on similarity of movie genres and titles.
+A simple movie recommendation system built with **FastAPI** and **Python**, using **TF-IDF** and **cosine similarity** for content-based recommendations based on movie titles and genres.

-## Features
+## 🚀 Features

-- FastAPI backend with endpoints to get movie recommendations
+- ✅ FastAPI backend with auto-generated Swagger UI
-- Sample dataset with 100 popular movies
-- Uses cosine similarity on movie features for recommendations
+- ✅ Content-based filtering using TF-IDF and cosine similarity
-- Easy to extend with more data or better recommendation logic
+- ✅ RESTful API with both GET and POST endpoints
+- ✅ Clean and lightweight – perfect for beginners

+## 🧠 Machine Learning Algorithm

+This project uses a Content-Based Filtering approach powered by:

+- **TF-IDF Vectorization:** Converts movie titles and genres into numerical vectors based on the importance of words.
+- **Cosine Similarity:** Measures how similar two movies are based on their vectorized text.

+## 🔍 How It Works

+1. Combine title and genres into a single text feature.
+2. Apply TF-IDF vectorization to extract relevant features from text.
+3. Compute cosine similarity scores between movies.
+4. Recommend the most similar movies based on the input movie title.

-## Project Structure
+## 📂 Project Structure

 ```bash
 movie_recommender/